rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

  - Users of the stable compiler should be able to build the stdlib from source, since it is trusted, but cannot because it uses unstable features.
    Some notion of a trusted package/registry or way to route the secret bootstrap key would be required to fix this.

+ - It is unclear how `core` should be an implicit dependency.
+   `core = "^1.0"` might work but is a little weird as that core 1.0 is not stabalized.
+   This relies on users to not `extern crate core;` if they don't use it, to get around the stability warning on older versions of rust, which is rather sketchy.

  - It is unclear what should go in the lockfile when building with sysroot binaries.